For all who proclaim the Gospel, and all who seek the Truth.

 This class is for those who desire to grow in faith as a family and also build community.
 We discuss parenting, spirituality, theology, and everything in between with the help of speakers, books, and videos.
 This is a discussion-based class, and our goal is to learn together as a group.
 If you feel too old to be a young adult, but are not ready to be called middle-aged, this class may be exactly what you are looking for.
 No matter where you are on your spiritual journey, please join us!

 Newcomers are invited to meet other All Saints’ parishioners and clergy in a casual setting.
 Members share stories of what All Saints’ means to them, and also what ministries they are involved in at church.
 Clergy provide details on different services, and answer questions on baptism, confirmation, and how to become a member.
 The gathering ends with a tour of the church campus.
-DATES SCHEDULED THROUGH JANUARY ARE Dec.
-3, and Jan.
-7
+To find out when the next coffee date is scheduled contact Andrea Pound.

 Room 104 Preschool

 This class is an intentional community of learning and prayer, welcoming any and all women of the parish.
 Collectively we search for meaningful ways to be faithful followers of Christ, faithful companions on our journeys and prayerful supporters of one another.
-There is no one leader who teaches; we share our reflections with one another and the conversations flow.
+There is no one leader who teaches; the class is led by Pam Phillips and Patsy Andrews, and we share our reflections with one another and the conversations flow.
+For the next few months the class will be concentrating on listening to John Claypool’s 1991 tape series “Answers to Ultimate Questions”, an in-depth study of Genesis 1-11.
 We welcome all.
 Please come and join us.

 Education for MinistryThursday evenings Sept.-May, 6:30-9:00 p.m.